-After this type of cleaning, the carpet can be walked on immediately.
+After this type of cleaning, you can walk on the carpet immediately.
 If your carpet isn’t that dirty, it’s an excellent method to improve its appearance.
-On a heavily soiled carpet, however, this type of cleaning is less effective.
+However, on a heavily soiled carpet, this type of cleaning is less effective.

 Shampoo Carpet Cleaning

 This technique doesn’t require much drying because a low amount of moisture is used.
-The foam of the carpet shampoo is brushed into the carpet through rotation and then vacuumed.
+The carpet shampoo foam is brushed into the carpet through rotation and then vacuumed.

-It’s worth noting, though, that the product might leave some residue in the carpet as it is not rinsed.
-This is also the downside of this method as the residue might attract more dirt in the future.
+It’s worth noting that the product might leave some residue in the carpet as it is not rinsed.
+This is also the downside of this method, as the residue might attract more dirt in the future.

 Bonnet Carpet Cleaning

 This is a surface-cleaning method mostly used in hotels and commercial buildings.
 A rotating pad is soaked with cleaning products and attached to a machine.
-This device is then pushed over the carpet with a speed of 100–300 rpm.
+This device is then pushed over the carpet at 100–300 rpm.

 Every few hundred square meters, the pad must be treated again with extra solution and rinsed to ensure its efficiency.
 Otherwise, it just fills up with the dirt of the carpet, which is afterward spread out on the whole carpet.
 As this is not a deep-clean, it might have to be repeated more often.

 The price of cleaning can vary per type of carpet.
-With more delicate materials, there will be an increase in price.
+With more delicate materials, there will be a price increase.
 Let’s take a look at the most common materials carpets are made of:

-- Nylon: The most popular material to produce carpets.
+- Nylon: The most popular material for producing carpets.
 They can be cleaned with the cheaper hot water extraction technique.
-A downside to this fabric is that it stains easily and therefore, might need cleaning more often.
+A downside to this fabric is that it stains easily and might need cleaning more often.

 - Acrylic: This is a cheaper alternative to wool.
-It’s soft, fine and luxurious with a good stain-resistance.
+It’s soft, delicate, and luxurious with good stain-resistance.